nuzynuz/APHD_Chatbot/README.md

 query will be responded to from within the trained data set.
 The APHD-Bot is a website embedded chatbot where the user can communicate through a website and can resolve any doubts by asking any questions related to heart disease</p>

+The APHD-Bot should be able to interact with the user as following,

+User: Hi
+APHD-Bot: Hello!
+I’m here what can I help you
+User: What are the risk factors for heart disease?
+APHD-Bot: The factors are High Cholesterol, High Blood Pressure, Obesity, Diabetes, Smoke